madelaine-1/Web-App-Audio-Slowdowner/README.md

 ## Prerequisites

+### Frontend

-In order to run this project on your local machine, you will need to download the dependancies using npm. cd into the project directory and run the following commands:
+In order to run this project on your local machine, you will need to download the dependancies using npm for the frontend.
+To do this, cd into the project directory and run the following commands:

 ```cd slowdowner-frontend```